No matter how excellent your ad, if it’s not seen/heard/experienced, it’s not effective.

-There is a step-by-step process to media buying, which you can actually apply to something as simple as placing your listing in a directory, or something as complicated as buying a TV spot in the Super Bowl, or a sign in the stadium where it’s being played.
-Here is a list of the steps:
+There is a step-by-step process to media buying, which you can actually apply to something as simple as placing your listing in a directory, or something as complicated as buying a TV spot in the Super Bowl or a sign in the stadium where it’s being played.

-- Figure out what that audience is doing in places and spaces where you might be able to reach them.
 Do they watch TV?
 Surf the internet?
 Listen to Pandora?
 Commute long distances?
-Go to sports events?
-The more you know about their habits, the more opportunities you can discover to reach them.
+Go to sporting events?
+The more you know about their habits, the more opportunities you can discover how to reach them.

-- Figure out how to reach your audience using what you know about their lives and media consumption.
 Most people are exposed to hundreds or thousands of advertising impressions every day.
-Even people who try to avoid advertising (DVR, anyone?) will still run into billboards, product placements, in-store point of sale, and more.
-Out at the fringes of advertising, innovative (or crazy) marketers put ads on eggs and fruit, on subway turnstiles, in your doctor’s office, on cardboard coffee sleeves, and more.
+Even people who try to avoid advertising (streaming, anyone?) will still run into billboards, product placements, in-store point of sale and more.
+Out at the fringes of advertising, innovative (or crazy) marketers put ads on eggs and fruit, on subway turnstiles, in your doctor’s office, on cardboard coffee sleeves and more.

-- Once you have a list of advertising possibilities, use the Internet to research and find those who sell the ads.
-Some advertising can be purchased online, but most is still sold in a face-to-face or phone conversations.
+Some advertising can be purchased online, but most is still sold in a face-to-face or phone conversation.
 Don’t forget places and spaces you have access to in your business – point of sale in your business location provides ad messages that you don’t have to pay to place.